 In the guide

-This guidance is for England, Scotland and Wales
+This guidance is for England, Scotland & Wales

 There are a number of legal requirements that greengrocers need to be aware of when selling products by weight (whether at the request of customers or prepacked ready for sale), which include weighing equipment construction and quantity price marking.
-For example, using a 'Government stamped' scale (as they are known), pricing and selling in metric quantities, and marking prepacked goods with the weight of the product.
+For example, using a 'government stamped' scale (as they are known), pricing and selling in metric quantities, and marking prepacked goods with the weight of the product.

 Customers must be informed of the weight before paying for and receiving their goods.
 In general all foods, whether sold loose from bulk or prepacked, must be priced in a manner that can be seen by customers without them having to ask.